Samsung/tizen-docs/docs/application/web/guides/tau/moreoptions.md

 ![More options component on a rectangular device](./media/rectangular_moreoption.png) ![More options component on a circular device](./media/round_moreoption.png)

-To implement the more options component:
+To implement the more options component, follow these steps:

 1. Edit the HTML code to add the more options component to your application screen: